 As a brand Sonos requires no introductions, but a new product always does.
 Sonos Playbase is a wireless soundbar that was launched in 2017 under a global campaign titled “Wake Up The Silent Home”.
 The pitch brief we received was simple: design a head-turning retail window for the European market.
 So we rolled up our sleeves, won the pitch (yay!), and then it was time to bring the concept to life.

-Now here comes the art-direction part: We imagined a slick scandinavian black room with an animated white sound ripple placed directly in front of the Sonos player.
-As if the ripple was being created by the player every time the sound went on.
+Now here comes the art-direction part: We imagined a slick scandinavian black room with an animated LED sound ripple placed directly in front of a white Sonos speaker.
+As if the ripple was being created by the player every time the sound goes on.
 It was a little more conceptual than what Sonos had initially signed up for, but they loved it!

-After selling the concept our design needed to be prototyped and tested, then reproduced and shipped to several locations across Europe.
-So we dove into making the same set up work with each space restriction and styling budgets in mind, without compromising the original concept.
+After selling the concept our design needed to be prototyped, tested, reproduced and then shipped to several locations across Europe.
+So as a next step we dove into making the same set up work with different space restriction and styling budgets in mind, without compromising the original concept.

 We ended up with a bunch of scenarios, technical drawings and instructions.
 These eventually came together in the form of a detailed style guide that was sent to all the different shops so they can create their own window.

 Coming up with creative concepts is a challenging process, but actualising them is a whole other level of thinking and planning.
 Shout-out to oy’s production and project management skills for making this happen!